satanlabs/admin/README.md

 # admin (front-end code container)

- - This repo. is being used to host the admin-panel (front-end) on GitHub @ https://admin.satanlabs.com
+ - This repo. is being used to host the admin-panel (front-end/website) on GitHub.

  - This repo. contains TRANSPILED CODE - from the `admin-panel` repository.